 The giant crab spider is also known as Olios giganteus.
 Although Olios translates as “baleful and deadly,” it is not deadly or even particularly dangerous.
 It does have a painful bite, however.

 There are a number of possible origins for the crab spider name it has earned.
-For example some species of spider earned the “crab” nickname due to its ability to quickly move sideways.
-It can also climb smooth walls relatively easily as compared to other types of spiders such as the wolf spider – another species that pest control in Phoenix, AZ comes across regularly.
+For example, some spider species earned the “crab” nickname due to their ability to quickly move sideways.
+It can also climb smooth walls relatively easily as compared to other types of spiders such as the wolf spider – another species that Arizona pest control specialists come across regularly.